kaancelik99/vacation-planning-package/README.md

 This pairing meets both cost and quality thresholds.

-Created ad.html to advertise the vacation package to the target market, in Spanish.
+Created ad.html to advertise the vacation package to its target market, in Spanish.

 ---